skovaka/UNCALLED/README.md

 The above commands assume your MinKNOW python environment is located at `/opt/ont/minknow/ont-python`.

-We recommend that you try mapping fast5s with the MinKNOW installation via `uncalled map` before real-time enrichment, as runtime issues involving hdf5 libraries could come up if UNCALELD is not installed properly.
+We recommend that you try mapping fast5s with the MinKNOW installation via `uncalled map` before real-time enrichment, as runtime issues involving hdf5 libraries could come up if UNCALLED is not installed properly.

-The command should be run once sequencing has begun and the "Channels Panel" has appeared.
-Running earlier may cause issues, including crashing MinKNOW and requiring you to restart your computer.
-Reads will not be ejected until the first mux scan has finished, which provides a ~1.5 minute window to start UNCALLED without missing any reads.
+The command can be run at any time before or during a sequencing run, although if you want to chagne the chunk size you must run the commend *before* startin the run (see below).
+Reads will not be ejected until after the first mux scan finishes.

 Arguments:

 - `-x/--bwa-prefix` the prefix of the index to align to.
 Should be a BWA index that `uncalled index` was run on
 - `-t/--threads` number of threads to use for mapping (default: 1)
 - `-c/--max-chunks-proc` number of chunks to attempt mapping before giving up on a read (default: 10).
-One chunk is approximately one second of sequencing (~450bp).
+- `--chunk-size` size of chunks in seconds (default: 1).
+Note: this is a new feature and may not work as intended (see below)
 - `--port` MinION device port.
 Use `uncalled list-ports` command to see all devices that have been plugged in since MinKNOW started.
 - `--enrich` will *keep* reads that map to the reference if included
 - `--deplete` will *eject* reads that map to the reference if included